“A crust eaten in peace is better than a banquet partaken in anxiety.” — Aesop

 o matter what therapy, exercise or life style people do they will not be healthy unless they eat well.

 This doesn’t just means eating good wholesome food but also eating moderately, slowly and in a relaxed state of mind.

-Unfortunately in this age characterized by haste and over abundance of food that is not always healthy, at least in the affluent parts of the world, plus a continuous daily bombardment of ads and media articles promoting huge amounts of heavily hyped up super foods, dietary supplements, new diets and food scares hiding huge commercial interests healthy, common sense eating is not easy to practice with the result that there is a high incidence of eating disorders such as obesity, diabetes, heart failures and digestive complications caused by bad eating habits and stress.
+Unfortunately in this age characterized by haste and over abundance of food that is not always healthy, plus a continuous daily bombardment of ads and media articles promoting huge amounts of heavily hyped up super foods, dietary supplements, new diets and food scares driven by huge commercial interests healthy eating is not easy to practice with the result that there is a high incidence of eating disorders such as obesity, diabetes, heart failures and digestive complications caused by bad eating habits and stress.

-An important aspect of Mneme9 is that food is regarded as not only necessary for survival but also as a giver of pleasure which is important for enjoying life and releasing hormones that boost general well being or the feel good factor.
+In Mneme9 food is regarded as not only necessary for survival but also as a giver of pleasure which is important for enjoying life and boost general well being.
 Moreover food is also seen as a primary way for developing social bonds through the habit of eating with other people and sharing food with them.